 Ally Bank offers many different services, including credit cards, home mortgages, and auto loans.
-In fact, Ally Bank has offered auto loans since 1919, and serves over 18,000 dealerships and four million customers throughout the United States.
+In fact, Ally Bank, a subsidiary of Ally Financial, has offered auto loans since 1919.
+Ally serves over 18,000 dealerships and four million customers throughout the United States.

-You’ll need to apply for an Ally Bank car loan through the dealership where you’ll be buying your car.
+You’ll need to apply for an Ally auto loan through the dealership where you’ll be buying your car.
 To streamline the process, make sure that you have all of the standard documents and information that auto loans require:

 - Personal information, like your mailing address, email address, and Social Security number